chxmxii/chxmxii.github.io/content/posts/post11.txt.md

   + For these kind of scenarios that required changes to be done from a web UI, please take screenshots of your work so that you can share the same with us for review purpose (in case your task is marked incomplete or failed).
 You may also consider using a screen recording software such as loom.com to record and share your work.

 ###### Solution
-+ ```
++ ``` M
-  + Dashboard > Manage Jenkins > Jenkins’ own user database > Create User. # Add new user and create user "mark".
+  Dashboard > Manage Jenkins > Jenkins’ own user database > Create User. # Add new user and create user "mark".
-  + Go to "Plugin Manager" and install "Project-based Matrix Authorization Strategy".
+  Go to "Plugin Manager" and install "Project-based Matrix Authorization Strategy".
-  + Change the "Authorization" strategy to "Project-based Matrix"
-  + add "admin" and assign the "OVERALL ADMINISTER".
-  + add "mark" and assign both "OVERALL READ" and "JOB READ".
-  + save the changes, and restart jenkins.
+  Change the "Authorization" strategy to "Project-based Matrix" add "admin" and assign the "OVERALL ADMINISTER". add "mark" and assign both "OVERALL READ" and "JOB READ". save the changes, and restart jenkins.
   ```